-Come to Southcoast Health with Sprains, Strains & Other Soft Tissue Injuries in MA & RI
+Trust Southcoast Health to Treat Sprains, Strains & Other Soft Tissue Injuries in MA & RI

-If you’re an avid sports player, runner or walker, you know how easy it can be to strain or sprain a part of your body.
-Southcoast Health is proud to offer effective prevention and treatment techniques for patients with soft tissues injuries in Fall River, Dartmouth, New Bedford, Wareham, MA and the surrounding areas.
+If you’re an avid athlete, runner, or walker, you know how easy it can be to strain or sprain a part of your body.
+Southcoast Health is proud to offer effective prevention and treatment techniques for patients with soft tissue injuries, so you can get back to playing the sport you love before you know it.

-Soft tissue injuries involve the muscles, tendons or ligaments.
+Soft tissue injuries involve the muscles, tendons, or ligaments of various areas of the body.
 Common soft tissue injuries include:

 - Bursitis — inflammation of a bursa (sacs that surround joints) due to overuse or repeated stress